carlospzlz/zero-programs/README.md

 ./hello-gpio
 ```

-An GPIO hat with LEDs indicators was added to easily observe/debug the outcome
+A GPIO hat with LED indicators was added to easily observe/debug the outcome
 of the program.

 <p align="middle">